-Wherever possible, a room will be set aside for the storage of student belonging during an examination.
-But this is not guaranteed, so please encourage your son/daughter to leave valuables at home on exam day.
+Wherever possible, a room will be set aside for the storage of student belongings during an examination, but this is not guaranteed.
+Please encourage your son/daughter to leave valuables at home on exam day.

 Watches/Fitbits etc and items of jewellery, such as rings or bracelets should not be worn as they make a noise on the desk and would be deemed a disruption to other students, likewise no keys around necks.